 Ida Elizabeth Prosser-Fenn, 1985–86

 Ida Elizabeth Prosser-Fenn and her husband Reverend Edward Richard Fenn were missionaries in Papua New Guinea from 1937 until 1952.
-The Fenns built the first church at the Aird Hill Missionary Station, but together they learnt that being missionaries in Papua involved more than just preaching and teaching.
+Together they learnt that being missionaries in Papua New Guinea involved more than just preaching and teaching.

 While the Reverend Fenn assisted with building and maintenance, Ida Prosser-Fenn, a nurse by trade, provided a range of medical assistance, particularly to the women and children of the surrounding villages.